-If a feature is important, the designer of the IDE should've thought of it, and built it directly into the IDE with native support.
-Since it's important, it should be tightly integrated with and enjoy the same optimizations as the rest of the application.
+- If a feature is important, you should think of it, and build it directly into the IDE with native support.
+Since it's important, it should be tightly integrated with and as optimized as the rest of the application.
 Depending on plugins to offer important features means depending on other people to vote on what features your app should have, which strongly suggests a lack of vision.